PhilippeMonteil/Exploring.WPF/Doc/Essentials/WPF.Essentials.DependencyPropertiesObjects.md

 	public void SetCurrentValue (DependencyProperty dp, object value);

+- Sets the value of a dependency property without changing its value source.
 - This method is used by a component that programmatically sets the value of one of its own properties without disabling an application's declared use of the property.
 - The SetCurrentValue method changes the effective value of the property, but existing triggers,